tvaroglu/variable-practice/dataTypes.md

 ## Session 4 - Data Types in Ruby

 ### Strings
-- `Definition: ` A sequence of any characters, wrapped in quotes (single or double)
+- `Definition:`  A sequence of any characters, wrapped in quotes (single or double)

 - `Proper Syntax, via Example Variables: `

       ```ruby
       ski_area = 'winter park'
       vacation_spot = 'mexico'
       ```

 ### Integer & Float
-- `Definition: `
+- `Definitions: `
     - Integer:  A numerical value (with no decimal point).
 Includes negative numbers and zero.
     - Float:  A numerical value with a decimal point, for additional precision.
 Includes negative floats.